teppokoivula/ProcessChangelog/README.md

 site.
 It is not intended as a version control solution; rather than that, it's primary goal is to provide admin users with quick overview of changes.

+## Requirements

+Please note that the master branch of this module requires ProcessWire 2.3.1+.
+For earlier versions, please use the [legacy branch](https://github.com/teppokoivula/ProcessChangelog/tree/legacy) instead (though you might also want to consider updating your site).

 ## Installing

 Copy ProcessChangelog folder to your /site/modules/, go to Admin > Modules,